NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/assassin-vine-wine-aged.md

 type: ([[interact]])
 frequency:
 trigger:
-mechanics: "For 1 minute after drinking a glass of assassin vine wine, you have tremorsense at a range of 30 feet."
+mechanics: "For 1 minute after drinking a glass of assassin vine wine, you have tremorsense at a range of 30 feet.
+Assassin vine wine that has been aged for several years—or artificially aged with alchemy—develops both a greater complexity of flavor and a stronger connection to an assassin vine's bond with nature.
+When you drink the wine, vegetation in a 20-foot emanation around you begins to writhe, becoming difficult terrain until the start of your next turn."
 powerTitle2:
 actionEconomy2:
 type2: